Air photo of Palmer and surroundings © ASP Editions

 2016 Palmer (barrel sample) 96p

 Tasted twice - last time in October 2017.
 Not consistent notes.
 47% M + 47% CS + 6% PV.
-This wine was rather tight, not that impressive as expected, a bit bland in appearance.
-I felt a little bit disappointed over the barrel sample of this wine back in April this year but half a year later, it showed significantly better.
+This wine was rather tight, not as impressive as expected, and a bit bland in appearance.
+I felt slightly disappointed over the barrel sample of this wine back in April this year but half a year later, it showed significantly better.
 More intensity and length.
-More complexity too.
+More complexity, too.

 2015 Palmer 96+p